TIERS/tiers-lidars-dataset/README.md

 ### 2.2 Sensor parameters
 Sensor specification for the presented dataset.
 Angular resolution is configurable in the OS1-64 (varying the vertical FoV).
-Livoxlidars have a non-repetitive scan pattern that delivers higher angular resolution with longer integration times.
+Livox lidars have a non-repetitive scan pattern that delivers higher angular resolution with longer integration times.
 Range is based on manufacturerinformation, with values corresponding to 80% Lambertian reflectivity and 100 klx sunlight, except for the L515 lidar camera.
 <div align=center>
 <img src="./imgs/sensors.jpg" width="800px">
 </div>

+### 2.3 ROS topics
 The rostopics of our rosbag sequences are listed as follows:

 * VLP-16 LIDAR : \